chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 ---
 layout: post
-title: What makes a (good) product?
+title: What makes a compelling product?
 ---

 Words matter.
 When we use the term "product", what do we mean?
 Are we talking about the same thing?
 In the context of tech startups, we often mean product with a capital "P" - as in [Minimum Viable Product](https://www.quora.com/What-is-a-minimum-viable-product).
 While there is a lot of discussion about what constitutes the "minimum" part of MVP, the actual definition of product is often implicit, not explicit.